Coffee, the world's most popular beverage, is known for its stimulating effect and unique taste.

 - The strongest effect was observed for instant coffee consumption.

-Each additional cup of instant coffee was associated with a decrease of approximately 0.4 years in age-related telomere length. - The association for filtered coffee was weaker, but still statistically significant.
+Each additional cup of instant coffee was associated with a decrease of approximately 0.38 years in age-related telomere length. - No statistically significant association was found between filtered coffee consumption and telomere length.

 Detailed explanation of the data in Table 2: